Bendigo and the Anzacs

 Bendigo had its own battalion, the 38th Battalion, in the 10th Infantry Brigade of the 1st Australian Imperial Force.
 The 38th Battalion was formed on 1 March 1916 and used the Bendigo Racecourse at Epsom as their training camp.
 From here, the 38th Battalion shipped out to the theatre of wars in France and Belguim, on the Western Front.
 The 38th Battalion served in several major battles and actions at Messines, Broodseinde, Passchendaele, Proyart, Somme Valley and the Hindenburg Line at St Quentin Canal.
 In some actions the battalion suffered as much as a 62% casualty rate.
 Over the course of the First World War the 38th Battalion suffered heavily – 1478 were gassed or wounded and 499 were killed and buried in war graves.
 The valour of the 38th Battalion was recognised by over 150 decorations.
 The 38th Battalion was disbanded in April 1919.

-After the war, many communities commemorated the sacrifices made in the war by listing the fallen on honour rolls and memorials, as well as planting Avenues of Honour.
+After the war, many communities commemorated the sacrifices made by listing the fallen on honour rolls and memorials, such as the Bendigo Roll of Honour located at the Soldiers Memorial on Pall Mall, or by planting Avenues of Honour.
 Monuments like the Soldiers Memorial on Pall Mall (1921) and the Arch of Triumph in White Hills (1925), both largely built by public subscription, are magnificent tributes that are of state heritage significance.

 As a reward for their service, the Victoria government instigated low interest land purchase schemes to assist returned soldiers to settle in regional and rural areas.
 Mount Camel estate near Knowsley East was just one such settlement in this area.
 The areas chosen for soldier settlements were not always productive land and financial advances could be extensive to support these returned soldiers.